sindweller2/FolderSync/README.md

 # FolderSync
-Java Swing Application to syncronize between folder
+Java Swing Application to syncronize between folder based on file and date modified.

 Created on 31 Oct 2011